marcelpkg/marcelpkg/README.md

-## hi, i'm marcel
+## hi, i'm marcel a silly silly femboy
-i don't do much on this platform, know the basics of some languages such as js python and go, however always looking to learn more ^^
+i don't do much on this platform, know the basics of some languages such as js python and go, however always looking to learn more :3

 ## stuff i use